cj-mills/christianjmills/_posts/2022-8-18-ONNX-DiretML-to-Unity-Tutorial-1.md

 **Define a function to get the name of an execution provider**

-Next, we'll define a function to return the name of a device at a specified index for the list of available devices.
+Next, we'll define a function to return the name at a specified index in the list of available execution providers.

 ```c++
 /// <summary>